 What We Do

-Animal service calls include calls regarding injured animals in roadways, requests to pick up animals, removal of dead animals, and taking reports of animal bites.
-We also watch for stray animals, leash law violations, and investigate the inhumane treatment of animals.
+Animal service calls include but are not limited to injured animals in roadways, requests to pick up animals, removal of dead animals, and taking reports of animal bites.
+We also patrol for stray animals, leash law violations, and investigate the inhumane treatment of animals.

 It should be noted the police department does not respond to calls related to bees, rodents, and stray/ feral cats.
 Feral cats are usually controlled though Trap, Neuter, Release (TNR) programs offered by local organizations, such as the Ohlone Humane Society.
 UCPD does not trap feral cats.